victorap93/powerbiembedded-php-api/README.md

 ### Call API:

-You can copy this [Postman hosted example](https://www.postman.com/victorap93/workspace/power-bi-embedded-php-api/request/5723430-918ef964-e34e-44cb-9a0c-66d58735d68f) or simply run the below command in a terminal, in all cases adjusting the *url* and *report_id* values ​​to your project structure
+You can copy this [Postman hosted example](https://www.postman.com/victorap93/workspace/power-bi-embedded-php-api/request/5723430-918ef964-e34e-44cb-9a0c-66d58735d68f) or simply run the below command in a terminal, in all cases adjusting the *url* and *report_id* values ​​to your project structure.

 ```bash
 curl --location --request POST 'http://localhost/getToken' \